Dans-labs/dariah/docs/Functionality/Workflow.md

             desc: reviews of this same assessment
         ```

-        In words: an assessment document looks into its associated review documents
+        In words: an assessment record looks into its associated review records
         and reads off their creators and decisions.

 ??? abstract "assessmentScore"